-No. California is one of 13 “Ban the Box” states.
+No — you can check criminal records.
+California is one of 13 “Ban the Box” states.
 These states have enacted legislation that is designed to prevent people from being unreasonably denied employment because of a criminal record.
-Since about one in four US adults have criminal records, re-entry of these people into the workforce is viewed as an important part of their reintegration into society.
-The inability for people with criminal records to find legitimate work is often cited as a huge factor in recidivism.
+Since about one in four US adults has a criminal record, re-entry of these people into the workforce is viewed as an important part of their reintegration into society.
+The inability of people with criminal records to find legitimate work is often cited as a huge factor in recidivism.

 Most states with Ban the Box legislation carve out a specific exemption for jobs that work with vulnerable populations such as children and the elderly.
 Since most dental practices do deal with these vulnerable cohorts, Ban the Box legislation will probably not end up forcing dental practices to hire people that they otherwise would not; instead it provides more of a procedural hurdle, forcing a certain sequencing in the hiring process and necessitating a review of documents like application forms.